aurumz-rgb/gAIn/README.md

 ---

-📄 License
+License
-This project is licensed under the AGPL-3.0 License.
+This project is licensed under the Apache 2.0 License.

 ---